robertbrook/the-island/the-island.md

 We slipped into the night.
 The engine seemed even more distant.
 The deck was empty, as it had been all through the day.
 I stood outside my cabin.
 The sun set quickly, as it always did.
 The smell of the sea remained, everything stayed as it always did.
 I came into my cabin to find my book, which I did not read, to pull off my jacket but leave my shirt, to sit on the metal frame of the bunk and to look down and out ... as I had done for days and weeks before.

 Usually I slept well, or normally, I should say.
-For many days I fell asleep and did not dream, though I woke not feeling quite a rested as I should have.
+For many days I would fall asleep and think I'd never dream, though I woke not feeling quite a rested as I should have.
 My place was well enough, though.
-I had food to eat and space enough.
+I had food to eat, plain though it was - and space enough.
 As every day became the same, I grew used to any little difference.

 The wash of the seas on the boat, the run of the engine and the otherwise quiet became well-known to me.
 These sounds changed hardly at all in the night - and rose only a little in the morning.
 I began to wake, earlier than I should.
 It was still dark, then.

 Not a sound had changed, except for the engine.
 The moon rose.
 The moon was full.
 The moon was still full.
 I must have been mistaken, then, because it can't have stayed like that for so long.
 But it seemed like it had; hung there in the same place, a full moon as it had been yesterday and as I expected it tomorrow.